We’re updating our website

-It is a great idea to get public members involved right from the very start of the project, when ideas are forming and the research question is still being considered.
-Sometimes researchers think they know what questions need to be investigated, but when they actually speak to those affected by the topic, they may discover the question actually needs to be tailored or even change the direction the research was heading in.
+It is a great idea to get public members involved right from the very start of the project, when ideas are forming, and the research question is still being considered.
+Researchers may have an idea about what questions need to be investigated, but when they speak to those affected by the topic, they may discover the question needs to be amended or even the direction of the research focus.

 Remember: